 References 1 and 2 should be connected to the house sync source with coaxial cable and standard BNC connectors.
 Install 75Ω terminators on all unused connectors.
-Do not allow these connectors to float.
+Do not allow these connectors to float unterminated.

-Figure 30.
+Figure 33.
 House Sync Input Connectors

-2.15.10 Output Monitor Connectors
+2.16.10 Output Monitor Connectors

 These BNC coaxial connectors, illustrated in the following figure, provide the interface for evaluating the output signals.
+Currently, connectors 1 and 2 are available.
+Connectors 3 and 4 are reserved for future use.
 You will generally use these for quality assurance or troubleshooting.
 For example, you would use these to monitor the quality of a specific output signal.
-Make sure the Output strobe is set correctly before using this option (see page 9 for details).
+You control the outputs you can monitor with the Win3500Plus Control System software.
+Make sure the Output strobe is set correctly before using this option (see page 15 for details).
 Install 75 ohm terminators on all unused connectors.
 Do not allow these connectors to float unterminated.

-Figure 31.
+Figure 34.
 Output Monitor Connectors

-2.16 Input/Output Signal Connectors
+2.16.11 Input/Output Signal Connectors

 These BNC coaxial connectors, located on the rear of the unit as illustrated in the following figure, provide the input/output signal interface.
 The digital video input connectors are internally terminated into 75 ohms.
 Use coaxial cable and a standard BNC connector to connect each source.
 Input and output modules can be populated in increments of 16.
 Input modules provide up to 100m of equalization for HD and up to 300M for SDI.
 Both HD/multi-rate and SDI output modules include a single copper connection.
 However, daughter boards can be installed to provide a second output per bus.
 The second output can be either copper or fiber (single mode or multi-mode).
 For SDI applications, a DAC monitor grade, 10-bit output board can be installed as an option.
 For HD applications, a HD to SD conversion card can be installed as an option.
+The Output Slots labeled with a "d" in the following diagram represent dual output slots.

-Figure 32.
+Figure 35.
 Input/Output Signal Connectors (rear view)